JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-11-01-November-2024-Goals.md

 - Ran shortstack on the samples from seq batch 1
 - Downloaded rfam seqs
 - Blasting putative mcap lncRNAs against rfam db
+- mirdeep2 mapper for mcap dt 2023

+### 20241113

-- mirdeep2 for mcap dt 2023
+- mirdeep2 mirna prediction for mcap dt 2023
+- Started sicb presentation
+- Kallisto and trinity for mcap lncRNAs
+- Lab meeting
+- Zach meeting

+to do more important

+- rerun miranda with AST shortstack miRNAs and 3'UTRs

 to do